ALotOfData/data-512-a2/README.md

 The dataset does not include any information about the editors of the articles.
 Having no information about the editors makes it so that we cannot make inference about the intent and or the validity of the articles.
 It would have been interesting to try to use data about the editors to account for potential bias.
 (Age group, Gender editing pages of same/different gender, countries editing pages from other countries etc.)

-4. What might your results suggest about the internet and global society in general?
+**4. What might your results suggest about the internet and global society in general?**

 It is very tempting to draw intuitive (even prejudicial) conclusions from a dataset before taking a look at the data and its source.
 Sources of bias in anything human centered are multiple and seem to be difficult to account for.
 The Internet is an inherently biased source of data (notably, because access to the Internet is required to be part of the conversation).